Sorry, you need to enable JavaScript to visit this website.

 Where will I take my exam?

 The online delivery of exams will enable you to take your exam in a convenient place, without the need to sit the exam at a physical exam centre alongside other candidates.
 You can choose where to take your exam so that it is suitable and convenient for you.
-This could include in your own home or at a venue provided by your force, if they choose to provide one for you.
+This could include in your own home or at a force location.

 Can I take the exam abroad?